kyosek/focus-reproducibility/README.md

 ## Usage

 ### Generate counterfactual explanation
-The main function - generating counterfactual explanations is located in src/main.py.
+The main function - run counterfactual explanation generation and save results - is located in src/main.py.
 This can be run with arguments:
 - model_type: (str) name of the model type (one of "dt", "rf" and "ab")
 - num_iter: (int) number of iterations (all the experiments used 1,000)